Structure of Governance

 - The Executive Director, who is a member of staff of the JU and is responsible for the day-to-day management of the Shift2Rail JU.
 The Executive Director also manages the Shift2Rail Secretariat (Articles 9 and 10 of the Statutes).

 - The Scientific Committee, which will advise on the scientific and technological priorities to be addressed in the Annual Work Plans (AWPs).
 This committee is to comprise world-renowned scientists and provide scientific expertise and science-based recommendations to the Shift2Rail JU.
-It is appointed by the Governing Board, taking into consideration the potential candidates proposed by the States Representatives Group, the European Rail Research Advisory Council (ERRAC) and the European Railway Agency (Article 13 of the Statutes).
+It is appointed by the Governing Board, taking into consideration the potential candidates proposed by the States Representatives Group, the European Rail Research Advisory Council (ERRAC) and the European Union Agency for Railways (ERA) (Article 13 of the Statutes).

 - The States Representatives Group, representing EU Member States and countries associated with the Horizon 2020 Framework Programme; inter alia, this group will offer opinions on the strategic orientations of the JU and on the links between Shift2Rail activities and relevant national or regional research and innovation programmes (Article 14 of the Statutes).